marcoantonetti/Web-Design-Short-Proyects/README.md

-# Web-Design-Short-Proyects
+# Web-Design-Tribute-Pages

+In order to master HTML and CSS and move away from the basics I started doing several proyects.
+In this folder you can see two tribute pages.

-Some small web design proyects using CSS and HTML.
-Some exersices are from the ''Responsive Web Design Projects Certification' from Free Code Camp.
+The first one is from the ''Responsive Web Design Projects Certification' from Free Code Camp.
-Others its just me practicing with CSS.
+The second one is a more complex one to further increase my knowledge.

-I had learned a lot about positioning using margins, paddings, width, height, floats, css flex and css grid.
+Here I learned a lot about positioning using margins, paddings, width, height, floats, css flex and css grid.
 Also I learned about animations, color theory, box-shadows, pseudo-classes.
-As well us types of position, measuring units and media queries.
+As well as types of position, measuring units and media queries to make responsive designs.

 With HTML I learned about the semantic meaning of the elements and their block or inline structure.
 That provides a solid skeleton for CSS to work with.